Global Lie-Tresse theorem: Differential invariants

-Since the action is transitive, all orbits project onto $M$.
-So to study the space of orbits on the level of $k$-jets ${\frak O}^k$ it is enough to restrict to one fiber $\E^k_a$ and the action of $G^k_a$ on it.
-Moreover the algebraic manifold $\E^k_a$ is irreducible for all $k$.
-Indeed it is obtained by the prolongation (we assumed $\E$ formally integrable), so it is an affine bundle over $\E^{k-1}_a$ and we can apply the induction.
+\begin{proof}[Proof of Theorem \ref{Thm1}] Let $l$ be as chosen before Proposition \ref{padepa} (this number is taken to exceed the order of involutivity of the equation $\E$).
+Since the action of $G$ is transitive on the base, all orbits in $\E^k$ project onto $M$.
+So to study the space of orbits on the level of $k$-jets $\tilde{Y}^k$ it is enough to restrict to one fiber $\E^k_a$ and the action of $G^k_a$ on it: $Y^k=(\tilde{Y}^k)_0=\E_k''\cap\pi_k^{-1}(a)/G^k_a$.

-Thus by the Rosenlicht's theorem \cite{R}, the algebraic action has a geometric quotient outside a $G$-stable Zariski closed non-dense set $S_k$: $\bigl(\E_k\setminus S_k\bigr)/G^k\simeq Y_k$.
-This holds for all $k\le l$, where $l$ is the integer from Theorem \ref{trma}.
-We can also assume that $l$ exceeds the maximal order of $\E$ and the involutivity level from Proposition \ref{refpro}.

-Then vanishing of the Spencer cohomology implies that over the regular points $\E_l\setminus S_l$ the fibers and the orbits have constant dimensions, and so quotient $Y_{l+1}\to Y_l$ is an affine bundle.
-Similarly, $Y_{k+1}\to Y_k$ is an affine bundle for all $k\ge l$.